Suddhaswatta/learn-ml/README.md

 ## Terminology
 - Features : Represented by x in dataset or a piece of data
-- Labels : Target value value trying to predict
+- Labels : Target y value trying to predict
 - Instance : One sample or row in a dataset